-5. VLOOKUP Function with Multiple Criteria in Single Column in Excel
+5. Using the VLOOKUP Function with Multiple Criteria in a Single Column in Excel

 In this section, we’ll see how the VLOOKUP function works by looking for multiple values in a single column.
 We have to input a range of cells in the first argument (lookup_value) of the VLOOKUP function here.